 Don’t Sleep on the Music Scene

 If you’re moving to Birmingham, you better be ready to jam out to some amazing music!
-Take in a show at Iron City Bham, a no-frills concert hall that showcases artists and bands like Whitey Morgan, Bad Religion, and Andy Grammer.
+Take in a show at Iron City Bham, a no-frills concert hall that showcases artists in every genre.
+Rent out the VIP bar and sing along to local and national acts at Birmingham’s WorkPlay.
+Catch an underground rock concert at membership-only The Nick.
 Feeling like a mid-week show?
-Head to Saturn, a cozy live music venue where you can catch indie favorites like Jenny Lewis, Band of Skulls, and Iron & Wine—they even host fun events like vintage game night!
-Enjoy a local or touring show at The Firehouse, one of the best-kept Birmingham secrets that’s all about up-and-coming artists.
-And if there’s one spot you absolutely cannot miss, it’s the Alabama Theatre, an intimate old-school space that’s been around since the 1920s and hosts a variety of music acts.
-No matter what kind of music you’re in the mood for, Birmingham has it!
+Catch indie music favorites and fun events like Vintage Video Game Night at cozy live music venue Saturn!
+Enjoy performances from up-and-coming artists at The Firehouse Community Arts Center—one of the best-kept secrets in Birmingham.
+And if there’s one spot you absolutely cannot miss, it’s the Alabama Theatre, an intimate 1920s space where the Alabama Symphony Orchestra performs.

 Root, Root, Root for the Home Team!